bitwalker/timex/README.md

 ## Common Issues

 **Warning**: Timex functions of the form `iso_*` behave based on how the ISO calendar represents dates/times and not the ISO8601 date format.
-This confusion has occured before, and it's important to note this!
+This confusion has occurred before, and it's important to note this!

 - If you need to use Timex from within an escript, add `{:tzdata, "~> 0.1.8", override: true}` to your deps, more recent versions of :tzdata are unable to work in an escript because of the need to load ETS table files